-Utility costs decreased slightly between 2019 and 2020.
-With campus closure at the end of March, supplies and materials were lower in FY 2020.
-Purchased services also decreased, primarily because of reduced spending related to capital projects as the building 26 renovation was completed.
+Utility costs continued the downward trend between 2020 and 2021 as the campus remained in remote operation status.
+With campus closure at the end of March 2020, supplies and materials were lower in FY 2021.
 Certain capital project costs do not meet accounting criteria for capitalization as part of the cost of the building and are instead recognized as supplies and materials or purchased services costs.
+Capital project work was significantly lower than in 2020 as the building 26 project is complete.
 These fluctuations are to be expected.
 Depreciation expense is also primarily driven by capital activity, with the annual depreciation expense showing a significant increase in any year when a new building is placed in service.
 All other costs are reported as operating expenses.